 Defects liability period

-Most construction contracts provide for the contractor to return to the site and rectify any defects that emerge or are discovered for a specified period (usually 6 or 12 months from the date of PC) free of charge.
+Most construction contracts provide for the contractor to return to site and rectify any defects that emerge or are discovered for a specified period (usually 6 or 12 months from the date of PC) free of charge.
 This defects liability period also allows for completion of any snagging items or minor defects in the works when PC was certified.

-It is worth noting that, contrary to popular belief in the construction industry, a contractor does not have the “right” to return to the site to remedy defects unless the contract expressly confers that right, for example, through a defects liability clause.
-In fact, without an express right to return, an employer is entitled to hire another contractor to rectify any defects arising post-PC and deduct such costs from the contractor’s retention.
+It is worth noting that, contrary to popular belief in the construction industry, a contractor does not have the “right” to return to site to remedy defects unless the contract expressly confers that right, for example through a defects liability clause.
+In fact, without an express right to return, an employer is entitled to hire another contractor to rectify any defects arising post PC and deduct such costs from the contractor’s retention.
 However, where the contract provides for the contractor to return and remedy defects without any other alternative option for the employer, the employer who chooses to hire someone else to carry out the remedial works, without giving the original contractor the opportunity to do so first (free of charge), may not only be in breach of contract, but also criticised for failing to mitigate its loss.
+An unwarranted refusal to allow the contractor back on site may prevent the employer from claiming more than it would have cost the original contractor to remedy the defects in question.
+This may be significantly less (or nothing) than the cost for the defects to be rectified by a third party.

 Patent and latent defects